jsierradiaz/Machine-Learning-Projects/README.md

 unsupervised learning method, and KNN for the supervised method.

 ### TitanicSurvival
 Used various classifiers to predict from the test set wether the passenger survived the event.

+### Patient's Medication
+Used a decision tree classifier to determine which drug medication was the best for the patient based on illness.

+The data set can be found in the following link: https://www.kaggle.com/datasets/pablomgomez21/drugs-a-b-c-x-y-for-decision-trees